limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 edocrq
 ```

-Notice that the reverse of "edocrq" is "qrcode"?
+Notice that the flip side of "edocrq" is "qrcode"?

 The file `edocrq` is available from the web server and it looks like this.

 ![edocrq.png](/assets/images/posts/cyberry-walkthrough/edocrq.png)

-Flip it horizontally to decode, as in the reverse of "edocrq" to "qrcode"
+Flip it horizontally to decode, as in the flipping of "edocrq" to "qrcode"

 ![qrcode.png](/assets/images/posts/cyberry-walkthrough/qrcode.png)